Yurko8/portfolio_manager/README.md

 Deep Learning (TensorFlow): TensorFlow is used for modeling and predicting future market movements.
 The project implements deep learning models to assess potential portfolio performance and guide investment decisions.

 PyPortfolioOpt: This library is utilized for optimizing portfolio allocations.
 Using modern portfolio theory, it helps balance assets in a way that minimizes risk while maximizing returns.
 It enables efficient frontier calculations and provides optimized weights for different asset classes.

-Geometric Brownian Motion (GBM): GBM is employed to simulate stock price movements.
-This stochastic model helps generate future scenarios for the price trajectory of assets, which is critical for understanding potential risks and returns in uncertain markets.